renpre98/Goulash/README.md

 ## Installation:
 ### Dependencies:
 #### NEEDS THE DLC
 1. Install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
 2. Download the latest version of `ModComponent.dll` in its [latest release](https://github.com/dommrogers/ModComponent/releases/latest/download/ModComponent.dll)
 3. Download the latest version of `ModSettings.dll` in its [latest release](https://github.com/zeobviouslyfakeacc/ModSettings/releases/latest/download/ModSettings.dll)
 4. Download the latest version of `GearSpawner.dll` in its [latest release](https://github.com/dommrogers/GearSpawner/releases/latest/download/GearSpawner.dll)
 5. Download the latest version of `LocalizationUtilities.dll` in its [latest release](https://github.com/dommrogers/LocalizationUtilities/releases/latest/download/LocalizationUtilities.dll)
-~~6.
-Download the latest version of `CraftingRevisions.dll` in its [latest release](https://github.com/dommrogers/CraftingRevisions/releases/latest/download/CraftingRevisions.dll)~~
+6. ~~Download the latest version of `CraftingRevisions.dll` in its [latest release](https://github.com/dommrogers/CraftingRevisions/releases/latest/download/CraftingRevisions.dll)~~
 6. As of 17.11.2023 Crafting revisions does not support kilograms so this will only work with a [modified version](https://github.com/renpre98/CraftingRevisions/releases/download/v2.2.3/CraftingRevisions.dll)
 7. Move all downloaded `.dll` files into the `Mods` folder in your TLD install directory.
 ### Main Mod: